withmonumental/docs/src/guides/right_to_be_forgotten.md

 Once your artwork has been submitted and approved to a space, it will be published meaning that it will be visible to everyone on the Platform.

 ::: info Note
-For more information about subscription, please refer to the section **Space Subscription**.
+For more information about subscription, please refer to the section [Space Subscription](/guides/spaceSubscription.md).
+:::

-If you decide that you are not yet ready to show your artwork, you have the possibility to unpublish your artwork or to make invisible.
+If you decide that you are not yet ready to show your artwork, you have the possibility to **unpublish** your artwork or to make invisible.
 This is the right to be forgotten.
-:::

 To do this:
 1. Click on your artwork